reubenmiller/c8y-remoteaccess/README.md

 # c8y-remoteaccess

-:warning: Usage of this extension is discouraged as it will be incorporated natively in go-c8y-cli soon.
-In addition the integration will also support a new c8ylp replacement to natively create a local proxy connection to the device (e.g. with ssh etc.).
-You can track the progress here: https://github.com/reubenmiller/go-c8y-cli/pull/368
+:warning: This repo is now deprecated as go-c8y-cli >=2.41.0 supports all of the commands (plus a replacement to c8ylp).
+If you have previously install this extension, please uninstall it and upgrade to go-c8y-cli >=2.41.0.

 go-c8y-cli extension to managed Cumulocity IoT Cloud Remote Access Connection definitions